OS2Valghalla/OS2valghalla-3-documentation/INSTALLATION.md

 # Quick-start installation guide
-This guide will covers how to
+This guide will cover how to
 1. Clone the project
 2. Install dependencies
 3. Build the project